 We may know Chris Marker as the elusive recluse, the question mark of the question posed by New Wave.
-If the image is a representation of reality, merely a pointer to the truth and not the truth itself, what can we surmise through an examination of this intermediate of what is represented?
+If the image is a representation of reality, merely a pointer to the truth and not the truth itself, what can we surmise through an examination of this illusive nothing?

 This is the New Wave effort.
 A way of creating a cinema in which another cinema plays out, usually in New Wave some trivial story which may involve crime or a love affair, as meant to show how little cinema can be (as known until then) and how big in opening up to the world in which these stories unfold.
 When attention is called in these films to the artifice of cinema, it is both as recognition that something is being viewed and a reminder that we are viewing it.
 Which is a way of ecstacy finally, a way to expand the consciousness of cinema outside of its then narrow limits so as to examine both the mechanisms of that cinema and of the consciousness that regards it, the human gaze.